SlavkoPrytula/xv6-threading/README.md

 ---

 This project is about understating how threads on xv6 OS work.
-Another task which underlies behing the idea of thie repository is the implementation of own thread making system calls.
+Another task which underlies behind the idea of this repository is the implementation of own thread making wrapper functions and corresponding system calls.

 ---
 # ➡️ Getting Started